Symptoms and Causes of Enlarged Uterus:

 To determine what is causing your symptoms, we recommend contacting a fibroid specialist for a full evaluation.

-If you believe your expanded uterus may be caused by fibroids, we encourage you to talk with a fibroid specialist.
-At USA Fibroid Centers, our highly experienced specialists can perform an ultrasound or MRI to diagnose your fibroids.
-Afterwards, we can work with you to create a personalized treatment plan.
+If you believe your enlarged uterus may be caused by fibroids, we encourage you to talk with a fibroid specialist.
+At USA Fibroid Centers, our highly experienced specialists can perform an ultrasound or MRI to diagnose your fibroids Afterwards, we can work with you to create a personalized uterine fibroid embolization (or also referred to as UAE) treatment plan.

 Explore Your Options with USA Fibroid Centers